 Expect your agency to understand this and make a concerted effort to help clearly define roles and responsibilities so everyone knows who’s responsible for what.
 They should strive to make the internal team shine, not run roughshod over them.

 3. Clear Expectations

 Not knowing what your agency is working on, who’s doing what, or when to expect it done is a recipe for disaster.
 Expect your agency to use a project management system to detail the upcoming tasks and due dates so you can follow the progress of each item.
-If you already use a project management tool in-house, you can discuss with your agency which tool and process you want to use moving forward.
+If you already use a project management tool in-house, you can discuss which tool and process you want to use moving forward with your agency.

 It doesn’t matter much what the process is as long as there is one and everyone understands and adheres to it.
 Here’s an example of a primary way to use project management to have a full view of the progress of the marketing plan, collaborate with team members, and get work done.

 4. Access to All Assets at All times